Grant Amount: Up to $45,000 for three years.

-- Letter Assessing Project Feasibility: Your Feasibility letter should come from someone who can provide a candid assessment of the need for this project, the feasibility of this project, and the distinctiveness of this project in light of what others are doing or have already done.
-Your recommender will tell us how you are well-suited to undertake this collaborative venture and why the proposed project addresses a living question that is vital to the church in North America.
+- Two Letters Assessing Project Feasibility: Feasibility letters should come from colleagues who can provide a candid assessment of the need for this project, the feasibility of this project, and the distinctiveness of this project in light of what others are doing or have already done.
+Your recommenders will be asked to us how you are well-suited to undertake this collaborative venture and why the proposed project addresses a living question that is vital to the church in North America.

 - Institutional Support Declaration: This online form will be completed by the appropriate representative of your church or academic institution verifying that you will be given time off to direct this project should a grant be awarded.

 Review and Selection Process